 Our Service | FAQs | Driving Tips | Places of Interest | Crossing Borders

 Read on down the page for more information that can get you started planning your trip.
-We outline the benefits of having a car rental in the United Kingdom and provide sightseeing and driving tips so you arrive prepared.
-Check out our map with the Top 4 architectural and natural sights and get an idea of where they are in relation to the major cities.
+We outline the benefits of having a car rental in the United Kingdom and provide sightseeing suggestions and driving tips so you arrive prepared.
+Check out our suggested Top 4 architectural and natural sights and get an idea of where they are in relation to the major cities.
 On this page you can also learn more about our optional extras that allow you to customize your rent a car in the United Kingdom according to your mobility needs.

 We host a top quality fleet of premium car brands with our services on offer for car rental in the United Kingdom.
-Choose from a range of world class rental cars from manufacturers such as BMW, Toyota, Audi and Mercedes Benz.
+Choose from a range of world class rental cars from manufacturers such as BMW, Toyota, Audi and Mercedes-Benz.
 In the UK our range of add-ons include loss damage waiver, guaranteed GPS devices, glass and windscreen coverage and child and baby seats.
 Booking these in advance will save you money on your car rental deals in the United Kingdom and can help ensure the extras you want are available for your rental vehicle.

 A valid driving license must be presented for all named drivers along with their ID/passport which must be valid for 3 months after the end of the rental period.

 The minimum age to rent a car in the United Kingdom is 21, however, there can be further age restrictions on particular vehicle types.
 A surcharge is incurred for drivers under 25.
-For further information please see our rental information for full details.for more information.

 In the UK we accept payments from all internationally recognized credit cards such as MasterCard, Visa, Diners Club and American Express.
 We do not accept prepaid cards or debit cards.
 You must present your payment card when picking up your rental car and it must be in the name of the driver.
 The exact amount of your deposit is determined on collection as it depends on the particular rental vehicle.